Posted In: SALLY Bercow is the first contestant to have been evicted from the Celebrity Big Brother house.

 But since getting together with Liz, Shane has shed a huge amount of weight.

+Mr Bean actor Rowan Atkinson cheated death tonight after crashing his high-powered McLaren F1 supercar.
 Atkinson, 56, was driving the £650,000 car, which has a top speed of 230mph, when it is believed he lost control and spun it several times before smashing into a tree and then a lampost.
+The car came to rest at the side of the carriageway before catching fire.

 The actor managed to get himself out of the driver's seat and it's understood that another motorist looked after the shaken star until emergency services arrived at the crash site on the A605, near Haddon, Cambridgeshire, shortly after 7.30pm.
+Firefighters put the blaze out and Mr Atkinson was taken to Peterborough District Hospital suffering from a shoulder injury.

 When rock giants Kings of Leon abruptly cancelled their tour yesterday millions of fans were left devastated.